 Hybrid mattresses use a coil system with a layer of comfort.
-The coils compress individually which provide great motion isolation.
+The coils compress individually which provides great motion isolation.

-A memory foam mattress absorbs movement rather than transfer it to other areas.
-All foam mattresses do not have the added support coils which can give the mattress more of a bounce feel.
+A memory foam mattress absorbs movement rather than transfers it to other areas.
+All foam mattresses do not have the added support coils which can give the mattress more of a bouncing feel.

 Differences Between Memory Foam vs Hybrid Mattress